konskons11/ViRAE/README.md

 Installation of the standalone application
 ---------------
-The ZWA2 standalone application is a Bash shell script distributed for Linux and MacOS systems and may be executed directly after making the downloaded ZWA2.sh file executable (`chmod +x`).
+The ZWA2 standalone application is a Bash shell script distributed for Linux and MacOS systems and may be executed directly after making the downloaded ZWA2.sh file executable (e.g. command `chmod +x`).
 The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be verified for installation upon ZWA2 execution and if not installed, they will be downloaded automatically by the program.

 Execution
 ---------------